SrijanBadhya/Debsoc/Running the PES Debsoc.md

 A great way to give feedback to debaters, is to **ask them questions about their case** like, "Why do you think this is true?", and once they answer, say, "This is good reasoning which should have come out in your speech".
 This solves 2 problems.
-1. It doesn't make your feedback feel wrong to them (like they disagree with you but they won't push you more on it)
+1. If you gave regular feedback, it might feel wrong to them (like they disagree with you but they won't push you more on it)
-2.
+2. Your feedback won't feel obvious to them like, "speak your sentence clearer".
-3. It makes them feel good about themselves, and makes them realize it isn't an inherent IQ issue but a presentation issue.
+3. It makes them feel good about themselves since it came out of their own mouth, and makes them realize it isn't an inherent IQ issue but a presentation issue.

 I believe speaker scores should not be given in mocks.
 - Speaker scores are such a scam, different judges give different speaker scores, and brackets are also unclear.